 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-1. Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.
+- Identity Data includes first name, last name, username or similar identifier, title, job title and organisation

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.